sfu-natlang/SFUTranslate/README.md

         save_best_models: the feature of saving best found models while training (best based on train/dev loss) can be turned on/off using this feature
         early_stopping_loss: if the model reaches a loss below this value, the training will not continue anymore
         scheduler:
-            name: possible values [cosine]
+            name: possible values [cosine | step]
-            eta_min: the lowest learninig rate value which the scheduler is allowed to decay the learning rate into
+            eta_min: the lowest learninig rate value which the scheduler is allowed to decay the learning rate into (used for "cosine" scheduler)
+            step_size: the step bucket size after which learning rate is multiplied by gamma(used for "step" scheduler)
+            gamma: the learning rate multiplier after step_size number of steps (used for "step" scheduler)
         ####### transformer configurations
         warmup_steps: number of warmup steps before reaching the maxmimum learning rate
         lr_update_factor: the lr factor suggested in "attention is all you need" paper